Premise liability insurance 101

 Even if you only have one employee in a low-risk position, having some form of insurance coverage (on average) is beneficial.
 Whether you need more through an employers liability insurance policy depends on your individual business.

 Whether you’re hiring your first employee or your tenth, you need to ensure that you’re covered from any work-related incident.
-Employers liability insurance and the included workers’ compensation policy can help protect you where no other policy can.
+Employers liability insurance and the included workers’ compensation coverage can help protect you where no other policy can.

 Small businesses need insurance that scales with their business.
 At first, you may not be required to have workers’ comp due to not having any employees.
 But as you take on larger clients and expand your enterprise, more employees and the subsequent responsibilities will fall on your shoulders.
 This means more ways in which your business can be hit financially.